declare income tax

 (Self & dependent, alimony payments)

-Check how much income tax you’ll pay with the latest tax rates and compare it to what you have paid last year with iMoney’s Malaysia Income Tax calculator
+Check how much income tax you’ll pay with the latest tax rates and compare it to what you paid last year with iMoney’s Malaysia Income Tax calculator

 Happy e-Filing your taxes!